Nebraska Medicaid Program

 Subscribe to this page

 Medicaid Managed Care is the way some clients receive their Medicaid benefits.
 Managed Care is a service delivery system where Nebraska Medicaid contracts with a Managed Care Organization (MCO) to operate a health plan that authorizes, arranges, provides and pays for the delivery of services to enrolled clients.
-Nebraska utilizes Managed Care to provide physical and behavioral (mental health and substance use disorder) health services and is working to implement a program to provide Managed Long-Term Services and Supports.
+Nebraska utilizes Managed Care to provide physical and behavioral (mental health and substance use disorder) health services.

 The care of enrolled clients in the Physical Health plans is managed by MCOs through their networks of Primary Care Providers (PCPs), specialists, hospitals, and other providers of care who contract directly with the MCO.
 Managed care offers an opportunity to assure access to a PCP, coordination of medical care, emphasizes preventive care, and encourages the appropriate utilization of services in the most cost-effective settings.